sbw70/verification-constraints/nuvl-core/AI_ASSIST.md

 ---

-### LEARN WHETHER THE PROVIDER INITIATED OR REJECTED A REQUEST.
+### LEARN WHETHER THE PROVIDER INITIATED OR REJECTED A REQUEST

 The intermediary does not receive a response body from the provider.